The Swallows of Kabul (film): Synopsis

 Mohsen and Zunaira decide to go out for a walk together, but Zunaira is imprudent enough to wear, out of sight, she believes, under her burqa, a pair of white shoes and here they are caught in the street laughing out loud, two forbidden things.
 Mohsen is beaten and forcibly taken away to attend the sermon at the mosque, while Zunaira is forced to wait barefoot in the sun.
-Deeply humiliated by this incident, Zunaira holds a grudge against Mohsen for her passivity and her hatred of the Taliban is increased tenfold.
-Mohsen then confessed to him that he had participated in the stoning, aggravating Zunaira's resentment, who refused to talk to him and punished him by imposing the burqa on himself at home: "I hate all men!"
-During their argument, Zunaira pushes Mohsen, who falls backwards.
-His neck is on a piece of furniture, and he dies.
-Although it is in fact only an accident, desperate, she blames herself for her murder: she is sentenced to death.
-She was thrown into a cell in preparation for a large execution meeting to be held at the stadium in the coming days.
+Deeply humiliated by this incident, Zunaira holds a grudge against Mohsen for his passivity and her hatred of the Taliban is increased tenfold.
+Mohsen then confesses to her that he has participated in a stoning, aggravating Zunaira's resentment, who refuses to talk to him and punishes him by imposing the burqa on herself at home.
+When the argument breaks, Zunaira pushes Mohsen, who falls backwards.
+His head hits a piece of furniture, and he dies.
+Although it was an accident, desperate, Zunaira blames herself for Mohsen’s murder and she is sentenced to death.
+She is thrown into a cell in preparation for a large execution meeting to be held at the stadium in the coming days.
 And here she is incarcerated in the meantime, the only inmate of the prison where Atiq works, assisted by two guards and a few soldiers.

-Now indifferent to the rigors of Sharia law, Zunaira removes her burqa from her cell, and Atiq is struck by her youth and beauty.
-Obsessed with his prisoner, whose frescoes of moving eroticism he will discover at the home deserted by the young couple, he sets out to save her at all costs.
-He first tried to plead his case with his former friend, Quassim, who had become a fairly high-ranking Taliban leader.
+Now indifferent to the rigors of Sharia law, Zunaira removes her burqa in her cell, and Atiq is struck by her youth and beauty.
+Infatuated with his prisoner, whose frescoes of moving eroticism he discovers at the home deserted by the young couple, he sets out to save her at all costs.
+He first tries to plead her case with his former friend, Quassim, who has become a fairly high-ranking Taliban leader.
 It is in a brothel that he finds him and suffers a failure: Quassim humiliatingly sends him back to his business.
 He cannot help but investigate the case of this singular murderess and discovers that the husband's death is in fact purely accidental, which pushes him to go to the judges (the cadis), but the judges, instead of considering a review of the trial, order him not to concern himself with their verdicts.
-His approach comes to the ears of Quassim who, anxious not to disappoint his own superiors and to offer - the meeting is organized in honor of a Pakistani delegation - a fine execution, instructs one of his henchmen to keep a close watch on Atiq and the prison.
+His approach comes to the ears of Quassim who, anxious not to disappoint his own superiors and to offer a fine execution — the meeting is organized in honor of a Pakistani delegation —, instructs one of his henchmen to keep a close watch on Atiq and the prison.